BugBunny/ian_timaeus/_pages/cv.md

 1999-2001: Faculty Research Assessment Exercise Co-ordinator
 1994-7 & 1999-2000: Chair, Boards of Examiners, [MSc in Medical Demography](https://www.lshtm.ac.uk/study/courses/masters-degrees/demography-health) and [MSc in Reproductive and Sexual Health Research](https://www.lshtm.ac.uk/study/courses/masters-degrees/reproductive-sexual-health-research), University of London
 1991-5 & 1997-8: Course Organizer, [MSc in Medical Demography](https://www.lshtm.ac.uk/study/courses/masters-degrees/demography-health), chairing the Course Committee, and sitting on the Faculty Taught Course Committee and LSH&TM’s Education Committee
-1995: Organized and taught on a three week workshop on the ‘Demographic estimation of fertility and mortality’ for staff and associates of the [Central Department of Population Studies](https://www.cdps.edu.np/ "Open link in a new window"), Tribhuvan University, Kathmandu, Nepal
+1995: Organized and taught on a three week workshop on the ‘Demographic estimation of fertility and mortality’ for staff and associates of the [Central Department of Population Studies](https://www.facebook.com/profile.php?id=100083471615736&sk=about "Open link in a new window"){:target="_blank" rel="noopener"}, Tribhuvan University, Kathmandu, Nepal
 1990-1: Member, Faculty Working Group on new MSc courses
 1989-90: Member, Faculty and MSc Medical Demography Teaching Review Groups
 1988: Study Director, [DHS](https://dhsprogram.com/) Further Analysis Workshop on the ‘Determinants of Health and Mortality in Africa’, London, 1st September-26th October